JJ/granada-off/text/university.md

-Granada is an university city, thanks mainly to the [UGR](http://ugr.university), which is one of the biggest in Spain and includes around fifty thousand graduate students or eighty thousands if you include postgraduates and people taking any kind of class.
-In a city with a population roughly five the number of graduates, that implies that Granada lives and breathes through its university.
+Granada is an university city, thanks mainly to the [UGR](http://ugr.university), which is one of the biggest in Spain and includes around fifty thousand graduate students or eighty thousands if you include postgraduates and people taking any kind of class there.
+In a city with a population roughly five times the number of graduates, that implies that Granada lives and breathes through its university.
 And that is literal in a sense:
 [almost 5% of the provincial income stems from the university](http://www.ideal.es/granada/v/20120503/granada/motores-granada-20120503.html) and eleven thousand jobs, which is 3.5% of the total employment in the